Compass/compass/doc-src/content/help/tutorials/spriting/magic-selectors.markdown

     }

 ## Disabling
-  To disable this feature set `$disable-magic-sprite-selectors` to false before calling the sprite mixin
+  To disable this feature set `$disable-magic-sprite-selectors` to true before calling the sprite mixin

     a {
-      $disable-magic-sprite-selectors:false;
+      $disable-magic-sprite-selectors:true;
       @include selectors-sprite(ten-by-ten)
     }